Azure/Vector-Search-AI-Assistant/README.md

 The provided ARM or Bicep Template will provision the following resources:
 1. Azure Cosmos DB account with a database and 5 containers at 1000 RU/s autoscale.
 These will scale down to 500 RU/s when not in use.
 1. Azure App service.
 This will be configured to deploy the Search web application from **this** GitHub repository.
 This will work fine if no changes are made.
 If you want it to deploy from your forked repository, modify the Deploy To Azure button below.
-1. Azure Open AI account with the `gpt-35-turbo` and `text-embedding-ada-002` models deployed.
+1. Azure Open AI Service account with the `gpt-35-turbo` and `text-embedding-ada-002` models deployed.
 1. Azure Functions.
 This will run on the same hosting plan as the Azure App Service.
 1. Azure Cache for Redis Enterprise. **Please note that this service costs a minimum of $700 per month.**

-**Note:** You must have access to Azure OpenAI service from your subscription before attempting to deploy this application.
+**Note:** You must have access to Azure OpenAI Service from your subscription before attempting to deploy this application.

 All connection information for Azure Cosmos DB, Azure OpenAI and Azure Cache for Redis is zero-touch and injected as environment variables into Azure App Service and Azure Functions at deployment time.